U.S. Hospitals to Oversee Better Coverage of COVID-19 Antibodies

 Health department launched antibody medications for Covid patients

 “I want my teammates to listen to me,” Dr. Jerome Adams, a U.S. surgeon general, told reporters.
-“We need to be thoughtful about and be keen to prescribe these drugs much more regularly as an approach to safeguard our patients, maintain the capacity of our hospitals, and to comfort our tired colleagues.”
+“We need to be thoughtful about and be keen to prescribe these drugs much more regularly as an approach to safeguard our patients, maintain the capacity of our hospitals, and comfort our tired colleagues.”

 “Some of the sites may be uncommon, not in hospitals but at other spots, to take those high-risk patients who have high chances of getting hospitalized, going into the ICU and so forth, to provide them with antibodies as soon as possible during the illness,” Woodcock said while talking to reporters.